Birth, Parents and Siblings

 After Jim had been gone for months, I read an article in a Tulsa newspaper – the heading was Muskogee, Oklahoma and said, “the Muskogee Draft Board is proud of the fact it has never yet had to draft a pre-Pearl Harbor father”.
 I stormed upstairs to read the article to Henry Erwin, swearing they were lying for propaganda purposes, and I intended to demand a retraction.
 Finally, he grinned and said, “Did it ever occur to you that Jim wasn’t drafted but volunteered?”
 Henry had known since the beginning and that is how I found out!

 Jim served from the Fall of 1943 To November 1945 while Bonnie and Bonnie continued to live in Sapulpa.
 In 1943, Bonnie and Bonnie visited Jim at Camp Perry in Williamsburg, Virginia, where Jim was stationed for basic training.
 Jim waited at Camp Perry for almost a year before he was transferred to New York City for his final shipping orders.
 During that same period, Jim returned to Sapulpa for a short leave.
-When Jim passed through Panama on the way to Hawaii, he mailed Bonnie Maude a pair of silk hose, which were not available in the States.
+When Jim passed through Panama Canal on the way to Hawaii, he mailed Bonnie Maude a pair of silk hose, which were not available in the States.
 According to Bonnie Maude, “he was so good about writing letters home, sometimes writing every day”.
 Bonnie Maude’s primary responsibility during the war was to take care of and nurture Bonnie Elizabeth while Jim was away.
 According to Bonnie Elizabeth: “I don’t remember spending much time in that (my) room, except when I was sick, because most of the time when I was in the house I played in the other rooms, near where Mother happened to be, as we were great friends and talked together a lot!”

 Bonnie was a good neighbor in Sapulpa.
 For example, according to Bonnie Elizabeth, “Farther down the street lived a widower named Mr. Franklin.
 He had either a Model “A” or Model “T”, I never could keep it straight.
 Anyway, periodically, he would need to make a trip to Tulsa to see his doctor, I believe.
 He was in his early 90s and could no longer see well enough to drive, so he had asked Mother to drive him there.
-This must have ben during WWII, because we had no car at the time.
-So, my valiant mother, who was fond of saying she wasn’t afraid of the devil himself, popped us all in that old car and put-putted us all the way to Tulsa, a 12-mile trip on the open highway.
+This must have been during WWII, because we had no car at the time.
+So, my valiant mother, who was fond of saying she wasn’t afraid of the devil himself, popped us all in that old car and putt-putted us all the way to Tulsa, a 12-mile trip on the open highway.
 We were slow as turtles and everyone honked us over and passed us, but my mother did this favor proudly and was not embarrassed in the least by being seen driving this old card down the highway!”.

 Bonnie & Jim’s good friends in Sapulpa included Dick and Ivene McCaig.
 Dick was Jim’s enlistment partner in crime and Ivene was Bonnie Elizabeth’s tap dance teacher.
 Their other good friends were Jean and John Mose – John was also their family dentist.

 Jim, Bonnie & Bonnie lived in three different locations from 1948 to 1949, including Sapulpa, Fort Smith, Arkansas and Miami, Oklahoma, Bonnie Elizabeth attended three different schools in a year.
 She would have been approximately eleven years old at the time and in the sixth grade.
+The exact details of the timing and the nature of Jim’s work is still elusive, but the following chronology is based on Bonnie Elizabeth’s best recollection along with other supporting documentation.

 1948 – 1949 Miami, Oklahoma.
 From Fort Smith, the family next moved to Miami, Oklahoma, a town 155 miles north of Fort Smith and 102 miles northeast of Tulsa, almost to the Missouri border.
-Milford Davis wanted to open a Firestone store in Miami and recruited Jim to team up with him to run the store.
+Milford Davis wanted to open a Firestone store in Miami and recruited Jim (likely away from Frigidaire) to team up with him to run the store.
 Apparently, this venture did not do well and therefore did not last long.

 1948 – 1949 Midwest City, Oklahoma.
 Moving on from Fort Smith and the Firestone venture, the family moved to Midwest City, Oklahoma, a southeastern suburb of Oklahoma City, 195 miles to the southwest of Miami.
 This is when Jim first joined Frigidaire as the division manager of the Oklahoma City sales territory.
+According to Bonnie Maude, “The Davis Rule store handled Frigidaire products, and it wasn’t long before one of the Frigidaire sales representatives told Jim he should apply to the Oklahoma City branch for a vacancy they had in sales.
+This he did and remained with General Motors for 25+ years”.
 They lived in a neighborhood that butted up against Tinker Air Force Base, where Bonnie Elizabeth attended junior high school.
 Even though Jim had been in the Navy, Bonnie was able to attend school on the Air Force Base.

 1949 – 1952 Dayton, Ohio.
 After a year in Oklahoma City, Jim secured a new role with Frigidaire in Dayton, Ohio as the national sales representative for electric ranges.
 The family first rented a home at 54 W. Bruce Avenue off N. Main Street, then they rented a home at 448 Grafton Avenue, off Salem Avenue, near the Dayton Art Institute.
 Bonnie Elizabeth attended the 8th, 9th, 10thgrades at Colonel White lower high school and was due to next attend Fairview High School, the senior high school for students in the 11th and 12thgrades.
 Colonel White was located at 501 Niagara Avenue in the Santa Clara / Mount Vernon neighborhood but was demolished in 2008 and is now a small park surrounded by homes.
 Bonnie Maude was active in women’s church circles at College Hill Presbyterian Church at 1547 Philadelphia Drive.
 One of Bonnie Elizabeth’s Sunday school teachers, Mrs. Lois Bruce, was her future mother-in-law’s good friend, unbeknownst to Bonnie and Bonnie at the time.
 Bonnie Elizabeth also remembers that her group of friends at the time were very impressed with their preacher, Wiley Prugh, whose sister many years later served in the Southminster Presbyterian Church with Bonnie Elizabeth.
 Bonnie Maude was also active with friends and neighbors.
 During this period, Jim and Bonnie taught Bonnie Elizabeth’s first boyfriend, Ron Tateman, how to play bridge and he would come over to play with them often.

-1953 – 1956 Overland Park, Kansas.
-In 1953, Jim was promoted to Sales Manager for Frigidaire for the district anchored in Overland Park, Kansas, a southwestern suburb of Kansas City.
-The family relocated to 7515 Mackey Road and attended a local Methodist church.
+1952 – 1955 Overland Park, Kansas.
+In 1953, Jim was promoted to Appliance Sales Manager for Frigidaire’s Kansas City branch The family relocated to 7515 Mackey Road in Overland Park, Kansas, a southwestern suburb of Kansas City and attended a Countryside Christian Church.
 Bonnie Elizabeth completed high school at Shawnee Mission High School, constituting the largest Senior class graduating in the United States the summer of 1954.
-During high school, Bonnie Elizabeth attended band camp at Kansas University one summer, including earning the honor to sing solos.
+During high school, Bonnie Elizabeth attended band camp at Kansas University one summer, including earning the honor to sing a solo.
 As a result, she fell in love with KU and decided to attend the university beginning Fall of 1954 as a Voice major.
 While in Overland Park, Bonnie Maude guided her daughter through the completion of high school and into enrolling and attending KU.
 This is when Bonnie and Jim first became “empty nesters”.
-After Bonnie Elizabeth left for college, Bonnie Maude was active in the church and wasinvolved in Delta Mom’s sorority activities for Bonnie Elizabeth’s sorority, Delta, Delta, Delta.
+After Bonnie Elizabeth left for college, Bonnie Maude was active in the church and was involved in Delta Mom’s sorority activities for Bonnie Elizabeth’s sorority, Delta, Delta, Delta.

-1956 – 1957 Oklahoma City, Oklahoma.
-In 1956, Jim was promoted to District Sales Manager for Oklahoma City.
+1955 – 1957 Oklahoma City, Oklahoma.
+In 1955, Jim was promoted to Branch Sales Manager for Oklahoma City.
 The family relocated to a rental home at 1020 Classen Avenue, at the intersection with N.A.
 14thStreet (1020), while Bonnie Elizabeth was also away at college.
-Bonnie Elizabeth also participated in a USO tour the summer of 1956.
-After graduation in 1958, Bonnie E. won a contest that enabled her to sing with the Central City Opera, for the summer session.
+Bonnie Elizabeth also participated in a USO tour in the summer of 1956.
+After graduation in 1958, Bonnie Elizabeth won a contest that enabled her to sing with the Central City Opera, for the summer session.
 While there she received word that she had been awarded a scholarship to study at the ETH, Eidgenossische Technische Hochschule in Zurich, Switzerland, (umlaut on ‘o’ in Eidgenossische and ‘u’ in Zurich) for the fall of 1958 through the spring of 1959.
 During this period, Jim’s mother, Bertha, would make periodic, extended visits with her children after her husband had died in 1948.
 During one of these visits with Bonnie and Jim, she fell and broke her hip while Jim was travelling for business, and Bonnie Maude was on her way to pick Bonnie Elizabeth up at college.
 Bonnie and Bonnie did not discover Bertha for hours.
 Subsequently, Bonnie Maude cared for Bertha, who was set up in an upstairs bedroom.
 Bertha was set up with a bell to ring when she needed something from Bonnie Maude.
 Apparently, things got testy at times, with Bertha’s demands needing to be satisfied.
 After coalescing with Bonnie and Jim, Bertha went on to spend time with her daughter, Dorothy, in Chicago

 Bonnie Maude’s father, Papa O’by, died in May 1960.
 At that time Bonnie Elizabeth had just become engaged to Bob Riordan.
 However, Bonnie Maude asked that Bob not attend the funeral because he was, as of that time, not yet introduced to the family.
 Bob and Bonnie got married June 18th, 1960.